Offset loan

-How an Offset Loan Works
+How it works

 An offset loan involves a savings account and a mortgage loan.
 The value of the savings account is subtracted from the value of the mortgage and the difference between the amounts is used to calculate the interest charged on the mortgage loan.
 For example, if an accountholder has a $100,000 mortgage and $10,000 in their offset savings account, the amount of interest they pay on the mortgage is calculated off of $90,000.
 The money in the savings account isn't used to pay back the mortgage and can still be withdrawn at any time.
 While the money in the offset savings account doesn't accrue interest like a balance in a traditional savings account does, the interest earned on the balance in a traditional savings account is subject to taxes.
 Therefore, it is often lucrative for the accountholder to forgo the interest they would earn on the balance in a traditional savings account and use the savings to reduce the interest owed on their mortgage payment.